HackRU/teamRU/README.md

 1) Unit tests - not sure if i should have a separate db for this
 2) Integrate lcs slack endpoint
 3) Deploy
-4) Improve the recommendations algorithm
-5) Set up a virtual env
+4) Set up a virtual env